 - Tomatoes - A marinara sauce is best made with crushed tomatoes.
 I like to use different types of cans to get some variety in my sauce.

 - Oregano - Adds a nice flavor along with the basil.

 - Onion - I love the flavor of Spanish onions in my tomato sauce.

-- Garlic - I'm using fresh, but you can also use ¼ tsp garlic powder.
+- Garlic - I'm using fresh, but you can also use ¼ teaspoon garlic powder.

-- Herbs - I love the flavor of fresh basil and parsley but you can also use ½ tsp each of dried instead.
+- Herbs - I love the flavor of fresh basil and parsley but you can also use ½ teaspoon each of dried instead.